-All employees are entitled to a reasonable lunch/meal break after four hours of worked time, which should be close to the middle of the work day.
+In compliance with KRS 337.365 and KRS 337.355 KY state laws, all employees are entitled to a reasonable lunch/meal break after four hours of worked time, which should be close to the middle of the work day.
 This time will be considered non-paid time.
 All non-exempt employees are entitled to a ten minute work break after two hours of worked time.
 No reduction in pay will be made for break time.
 Break periods or lunch periods may not be accumulated to reduce working hours.